cplee1/MWAX-Processing-Pipeline/README.md

 # MWAX Processing Pipeline
 Nextflow workflows for processing VCS pulsar observations.
-These pipelines are more up to date but less comprehensive than mwa_search.
-The beamforming and calibration scripts should in principle be compatible with both legacy and MWAX VCS data, but as of yet have only been tested with MWAX data.
+These workflows are yet to be tested on legacy observations, but should in principle be compatible.

 ## Installation
 These scripts are setup for use on Pawsey's Garrawarla cluster, but will